Registration and practical information

 The registration fee includes:

-- tuition for the 2-day Symposium, writing material, (digital) abstract book, coffee, tea, lunches, and drinks on Friday
+- tuition for the 2-day Symposium, writing material, (digital) abstract book, coffee, tea, lunches, and drinks and dinner on Friday

 - Booking and costs for hotels are not included.
 For more information about hotels in Groningen, please see Groningen_Hotels (look for hotels in the city center)